fifine0125/MSBD5001-individual/README.md

 There are two .ipynb files;
-kaggle.ipynb contains all the process I did, containing some attemption, so it maybe hard to read. the shortone.ipynb contains a clear preprocessing and shows how I generate the last submission.
+kaggle.ipynb contains all the process I did, containing some attemption, so it maybe hard to read. the shorterone.ipynb contains a clear preprocessing and shows how I generate the last submission.